awslabs/LISA/README.md

 window.env = {
   AUTHORITY: '<Your IdP URL here>',
-  CLIENT_ID: '<Your IdP Client Id Here>',
+  CLIENT_ID: '<Your IdP Client Id Here>', "CUSTOM_SCOPES":[<add your optional list of custom scopes to pull groups from your IdP here>],
   // Alternatively you can set this to be your REST api elb endpoint
   RESTAPI_URI: 'http://localhost:8080/',
   RESTAPI_VERSION: 'v2',